makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 ## Audio Dataset: two psychological, mental health-focused datasets

 * for training and evaluation:
-* WTC-Segments (WTC, Kjell+ 2024) and
+* WTC-Segments (WTC, Kjell+ 2024)
   * recordings were completed by patients in a clinic for World Trade Center (9/11) responders who came for a health monitoring visit.
 * HiTOP-Segments (HiTOP, Kotov+ 2022).
   * interviews were completed by outpatients with psychiatric diagnoses who were recruited by the study team to complete a research interview.
 * Both datasets consist of paired audio-text data, ensuring alignment
-* From its source, WTC was curated from ∼6 minute interview recordings, on average, of patients responding to both personal and general questions in a structured manner (Kjell+ 2024).
+* WTC ∼6 minute interview recordings, on average, of patients responding to both personal and general questions in a structured manner (Kjell+ 2024).
 * != HiTOP followed a semi-structured format, where patients described experiences on set topics while also organically conversing with the interviewer